JunJian226/EventsManagementApp/README.md

 1. Open a terminal in the folder containing package.json
 2. Run `npm install` (installs the dependencies)
 3. Run `node server.js` (starts the server)
-4. The url for the browser will be in the terminal (e.g. http://localhost:8080/)
+4. Once "Connected Successfully" is outputted to the terminal, head to http://localhost:8080/

 ### Postman Info